Aetopia/how-to-do-disable-vsync-mcbe-windows/README.md

 ### Disabling V-Sync at the driver level.

 > [!CAUTION]
+> - This method may not work if your device is a laptop & has a iGPU + dGPU.
-> This may not work if your GPU configuration software doesn't expose controls for V-Sync.
+> - This may not work if your GPU configuration software doesn't expose controls for V-Sync.

 You may consider disabling V-Sync at the driver for Intel, AMD & NVIDIA GPUs.